-- Over forty years as an educator, teaching production and design courses at Cornell University, Carnegie Mellon University, University of Evansville, and University of North Carolina School of the Arts (Design & Production and Filmmaking).
+- Has taught production and design courses at Cornell University, Carnegie Mellon University, University of Evansville and UNCSA

-- Technical, set, lighting, and sound design for hundreds of productions in university settings, professional companies, film, and television, throughout my career.
+- Technical, set, lighting and sound design for hundreds of productions in university settings, professional companies, film and television

-- Director of the Graduate Program in Design & Production (UNCSA), overseeing the grown in programs from four disciplines to ten.
+- Served as Director of the Graduate Program for the School of Design & Production (UNCSA), overseeing the growth in programs from four disciplines to ten.

 - First UNCSA Administrative Fellow and first Director of Faculty Enrichment Center at UNCSA.